 - Did you run your programs with -w switch?
-See "2 (and DOS) programs under Perl" in Starting OS. - Do you try to run internal shell commands, like 'copy a b' (internal for cmd.exe), or 'glob ab' (internal for ksh)?
+See Starting OS/2 (and DOS) programs under Perl - Do you try to run internal shell commands, like 'copy a b' (internal for cmd.exe), or 'glob a\b' (internal for ksh)?
 You need to specify your shell explicitly, like 'cmd /c copy a b', since Perl cannot deduce which commands are internal to your shell.